casgari/AC215_G4/README.md

 INSERT SS HERE

-The deployment container helps manage building and deploying all our app containers through ansible.
-The deployment is to GCP and all docker images go to GCR.
+The deployment container helps manage building and deploying all our app containers through Ansible, with all Docker images going to the Google Container Registry (GCR).

 To run the container locally:
-- Open a terminal and go to the location where `/src/deployment`
+- Open a terminal and navigate to `/src/deployment`
 - Run `sh docker-shell.sh`
-- Build and Push Docker Containers to GCR (Google Container Registry)
+- Build and push Docker Containers to GCR
 ```
 ansible-playbook deploy-docker-images.yml -i inventory.yml
 ```